Grenada 17: History

-On 18 December 2008, Hudson Austin, Colville McBarnett and John Ventour were released.
-On Friday, 4 September 2009, the final seven held in connection with the coup against Bishop were released from prison.
-Senator Chester Humphrey described it as a milestone in the island's efforts to heal wounds from the events of October 1983: "It's the end of one chapter, not the completion of the book, as Grenada tries to build a future by not living in the past," he said, according to Associated Press news agency reports.
+The release of the Grenada 17 began in March 2000 when Phyllis Coard was freed to undergo cancer treatment.
+In June 2007, Christopher Stroude, Lester Redhead and Cecil Prime were freed.
+Hudson Austin, Colville McBarnett and John Ventour were freed in December 2008.
+Then, on 4 September 2009, the final seven were released.
+Senator Chester Humphrey described it as a milestone in the island's efforts to heal wounds from the events of October 1983: "It's the end of one chapter, not the completion of the book, as Grenada tries to build a future by not living in the past."